mpancia/san-francisco-ethics-d5/README.md

 ## Requirements for reproduction

 This requires an installation of R, of course, as well as credentials for a Neo4j database to write the data to.

+The Neo4j database will need to have the [APOC](https://neo4j-contrib.github.io/neo4j-apoc-procedures/) procedures installed.

 These credentials should be stored in a `.env` file with the following variables (`GRAPHENE` refers to the Heroku add-in for hosting Neo4j, but any server will do):